matthewbrandt/data-library/readme.md

 # Specification
 The specification consists of three main parts:

-1. Data Library Component & Events
+1. Data Library Components & Events
 <br>
 A component consists of a UX element that is visible in the frontend.
 The components are grouped as sensibly as possible to avoid a large amount of similar components.
 Events that are possible on the component are listed as separate unique events.